by Rhonda Barfield

 For many years, we scheduled family reading times early in the morning, right after lunch, and just before bedtime.
 For the first two sessions, each child chose a book or two, depending on length.
 While Eric and Christian might request chapter books, four-year-old Lisa loved picture books, and almost-two-year-old Mary requested board books.

-This worked for us because we’d read Mary’s books first.
+This is one of the homeschooling tips that really worked for us because we’d read Mary’s books first.
 Then, in the morning, she could play quietly nearby while hearing the more advanced stories.
 In early afternoon and evening, she enjoyed snuggling, and the soothing sound of the advanced words helped calm her down for sleeping.

 Rhonda is wife to Michael, a former homeschool teacher, and mother of four young adults.
 She’s authored five books—Real-Life Homeschooling: The Stories of 21 Families Who Teach Their Children at Home and four on saving money on groceries—plus 120+ articles.
 Rhonda also coaches students for WriteAtHome.com and teaches piano.